 4. Zostrix Maximum Strength Natural Pain Relief Cream

 - Some find the warmth uncomfortable

 Capsaicin-based creams are a good option for easing the shooting, burning pain near the surface of your skin that can strike during or after a shingles infection, Dr. Mikhael says.
 The ingredient, which is derived from chili peppers, is thought to make nerves less sensitive to pain messages, according to a January 2017 Cochrane review.

 With 0.1 percent capsaicin to deliver warm, penetrative relief, Zostrix fits the bill.
 The non-greasy formula feels good on skin and won't stain clothes, and because it's fragrance-free, it's less likely to cause irritation.

-Topicals like Biofreeze that feel cold on the skin can have an instant pain-relieving effect, says Dr. Mikhael.
-The non-greasy, NSAID-free cream contains menthol, which relieves discomfort by desensitizing nerves and reducing blood flow to sore or injured areas.
+Topicals like Biofreeze that feel cold on the skin can have an instant pain-relieving effect, Dr. Mikhael says.
+The non-greasy, NSAID-free pain cream contains menthol, which relieves discomfort by desensitizing nerves and reducing blood flow to sore or injured areas.

 And chances are, it'll be more soothing than a bag of frozen peas.
 A June 2012 study in the International Journal of Sports Physical Therapy found that menthol is more effective at easting muscle soreness and discomfort compared to simply icing the area.